Accessibility Guide

 Take the footpath around the left of the building which is gently ramped to get to the main entrance (approximately 300m from the parking bays).

-We offer free entry to carers accompanying our visitors on proof of valid identification (e.g. a carer identity badge, DLA/PIP letter).
+We offer free entry to an accompanying carer on proof of valid identification (e.g. a carer identity badge, DLA/PIP letter).
 Please book your free carer place when you book your ticket.

 *Please see our full terms